Using Istio to Improve End-to-End Security

 Revokes a specific key and certificate pair when necessary (future).

-The following diagram explains the end to end Istio authentication workflow on Kubernetes:
+The following diagram explains the end to end Istio Auth authentication workflow on Kubernetes:

-Istio authentication is part of the broader security story for containers.
+Istio Auth is part of the broader security story for containers.
 Red Hat, a partner on the development of Kubernetes, has identified 10 Layers of container security.
-Istio addresses two of these layers: “Network Isolation” and “API and Service Endpoint Management”.
+Istio and Istio Auth addresses two of these layers: “Network Isolation” and “API and Service Endpoint Management”.
 As cluster federation evolves on Kubernetes and other platforms, our intent is for Istio to secure communications across services spanning multiple federated clusters.

 Defense in depth: When used in conjunction with Kubernetes (or infrastructure) network policies, users achieve higher levels of confidence, knowing that pod-to-pod or service-to-service communication is secured both at network and application layers.